-Pipelines on GovTribe contain your Pursuits, and each Pursuit represents an individual contract or grant opportunity (or Award that you're pursuing as a recompete) at some stage of the review, response, or bid process.
+Pipelines on GovTribe contain your Pursuits, and each Pursuit represents an individual contract or grant opportunity (or Award that you're pursuing as a recompete) that you are pursuing or evaluating to possibly pursue.

 Pursuits can be created from or linked to one or more Opportunities or Awards that you find on GovTribe.
 They can also be created manually from the Pipeline page, and not linked to any existing information in GovTribe's database.